Ecobrick Application Development

 We are thus tremendously excited to launch the second version of our Ecobricks app in the second half of 2017.
 Learning from our on-the-ground experience over two years, our new app will take Ecobricking to a whole new level.

 We are beginning the launch of the Ecobrick App, in partnership with The Plastic Solution, based in the Philippines.
 For the last year, the Plastic Solution has been packing tons of plastic through their StuffIt Challenge.
 We’re pleased to collaborate with them on creating, and achieving our first goal: packing 1000kgs of plastic out of the biosphere and into Ecobricks.

-We have been working with our friends at Nahdlatul Ulama (NU), for the last year to introduce ecobricks to their vat network of mosques, muslim community organizations and boarding schools.
+We have been working with our friends at Nahdlatul Ulama (NU), for the last year to introduce ecobricks to their vast network of mosques, Muslim community organizations and boarding schools.
 After a full Ecobrick ToT in 2016, the NU LBPI team has been using the first version of the App to log their ecobricks.
 From their invaluable field experience, we have been developing the GoBrik app to meet their needs.